TerraBellus/shift-pool/README.md

-# Lisk pool distribution software
+# Shift pool distribution software
-This software is created by lisk delegate "dakk", please consider a small donation if you use this software:
+This software was forked from a version created by "dakk", please consider a small donation to him if you use this software:
 - "2324852447570841050L" for lisk
 - "7725849364280821971S" for shift